 Eastern Idaho Regional is proud to offer radiation therapy using the TrueBeam™ Linear Accelerator to deliver more precise radiation treatment for people fighting cancer.
 This technology allows us to deliver radiation treatment in a matter of minutes.

 Chemotherapy (chemo) is a medication used to treat cancer.
-The goals of chemo is to cure cancer, keep it from spreading, slow its growth and relieve cancer symptoms.
+The main goals of chemo are to cure cancer, keep it from spreading, slow its growth and relieve cancer symptoms.
 Your doctor may suggest more than one chemo drug because some medications work better together.

 You may receive chemo:

 - Through an IV (intravenous)

 - Via implanted ports in the chest

 - Via an injection into the muscle (intramuscular)